-The Group has conducted an analysis of sensitivity of the impairment test to changes in the key assumptions used to determine the recoverable amount assuming a corporate income tax rate of 45%.
+The Group has conducted an analysis of sensitivity of the impairment test to changes in the key assumptions used to determine the recoverable amount.
 The directors believe that the following represent reasonably possible changes in the key assumptions on which the recoverable amount of the banking CGU is based would result in the carrying amount to exceed its recoverable amount:

-- If all other assumptions remain the same, should the discount rate be increased to 19%, the carrying value will exceed the recoverable amount by K12 million. - If all other assumptions remain the same, should the average NPAT growth rate be reduced to 3.3%, the carrying value will exceed the recoverable amount by K13 million.
+- If all other assumptions remain the same, should the discount rate be increased to 20.1%, the carrying value will exceed the recoverable amount by K1 million. - If all other assumptions remain the same, should the average NPAT growth rate be reduced to 9.2%, the carrying value will exceed the recoverable amount by K1million.